Motivic spheres and the image of the Suslin--Hurewicz map: The Suslin--Hurewicz homomorphism revisited

 By representability of algebraic K-theory in the $\aone$-homotopy category, one may show that $\bpi_i^{\aone}(BGL_n) \cong \K^Q_i$ for $1 \leq i \leq n-1$, where $\K^Q_i$ is the sheafification of the Quillen K-theory presheaf on $\Sm_k$ for the Nisnevich topology.
 Stringing the associated long exact sequences in $\aone$-homotopy sheaves together for different values of $n$, one obtains a composite morphism

 This composite map $\K^{\MW}_{n+1} \to \K^{\MW}_n$ is multiplication by $\eta$ if $n$ is even and $0$ if $n$ is odd by \cite[Lemma 3.5]{AsokFaselSpheres}.
-Using the quotient map $\K^{\MW}_n \to \K^M_n$ (the latter is an unramified Milnor K-theory sheaf), which corresponds to forming the quotient by the subsheaf of $\eta$-divisible elements, one then obtains a commutative diagram of the form
+Using the quotient map $\K^{\MW}_n \to \K^{\mathrm{M}}_n$ (the latter is an unramified Milnor K-theory sheaf), which corresponds to forming the quotient by the subsheaf of multiples of $\eta$, one then obtains a commutative diagram of the form

-where the dotted morphism exists for any $n \geq 2$.
+where the dotted morphism exists for any $n \geq 2$ (\cite[Lemma 3.5, Diagram 3.2]{AsokFaselSpheres}).
 Since $\bpi_n^{\aone}(BGL_{n+1}) = \K^Q_n$, we conclude that

 and we repeat \cite[Definition 3.6]{AsokFaselSpheres}.

 \begin{defn} For any $n \geq 2$, define $\mathbf{S_n} := \operatorname{coker}(\psi_n)$. \end{defn}

 The next result summarizes key properties of the sheaf $\mathbf{S}_n$.